How to create new service components within StatusCast

 - Cloud Provider Systems such as AWS or Azure

-To create, edit or delete a service component log into your administrative portal (https://[YOURDOMAIN].status.page/admin/) and navigate to the Services section.
-Click the Gear Icon on the top right side to access your component settings.
+To create, edit or delete a service component log into your administrative portal (https://[YOURDOMAIN].status.page/admin/settings/services) to access your component settings.

 All of your components will be listed here and you can easily change the order and nesting using the drag and drop UI.
 Hover over any component to see available options.